-Individual fish weights, and otoliths are collected from the landed catch by port samplers each year.
 The recent average weight of a landed Pacific halibut has been the highest (around 30+ lbs, 13.6 kg) in IPHC Regulatory Area 2C.
-The trends in average weight have been reasonably flat since 2011, with some differences among IPHC Regulatory Areas (Figure 46).
+The trends in average weight have been reasonably flat since 2011, with some differences among IPHC Regulatory Areas (Figure 43).
 The coastwide trend remains lower than the last several decades but stable since around 2010.
-These observations accurately reflect the fishery landings, but include the relative influences of weight-at-age, age- and sex-structure, as well as selectivity and fishery behavior relative to the underlying population.
+These observations accurately reflect the fishery landings, but include the combined effects of weight-at-age, age and sex structure, as well as selectivity and fishery behavior when considered relative to the underlying Pacific halibut population.

-FIGURE 46.
+FIGURE 43.
 Recent average Pacific halibut weight by IPHC Regulatory Area in the directed commercial fishery landings; thick black line indicates the coastwide average.

-Historical observations of average weight are more problematic.
+Recreating historical observations of average Pacific halibut weight is more problematic.
 Specifically, from 1963-1990 the IPHC did not collect individual lengths from the commercial landings.
-It was thought at the time that otoliths measurements could be used to accurately estimate the length of the fish (Southward 1962), and therefore the weight.
+It was thought at the time that otoliths measurements could be used to accurately estimate the length of the fish and therefore the weight (Southward 1962).
 Subsequent investigation of the relationship between otolith measurements and individual length (Clark 1992) resulted in the resumption of length sampling in 1991.
 For this reason, the weights-at-age for most of the historical period should be considered much more uncertain than recent observations.
-Despite these considerations, there is a clear pattern of increasing fish size in the landings estimated from the 1930s through the 1970s, followed by a subsequent decline to the present (Figure 47).
+Despite these considerations, there is a clear pattern of increasing fish size in the landings estimated from the 1930s through the 1970s, followed by a subsequent decline to the present (Figure 44).
 Also clearly visible is the effect of the implementation of the 32 inch (82.3 cm) minimum size limit in 1973.